warframeblog/warframeblog/content/primes/how-to-get-pyrana-prime.md

 categories:
   - Primes
 generated: true
-primedItem: Pyrana
+itemName: Pyrana Prime
 image: /wp-content/uploads/2019/03/warframe-how-to-get-pyrana-prime.jpg
-alongWith:
+alongWithPrimeItems:
-  - Limbo
+  - Limbo Prime
-  - Destreza
+  - Destreza Prime
+status: NEW
 ---
 Hey guys.
 And the Pyrana Prime along with Limbo Prime and Destreza Prime﻿ have arrived in Warframe.
 Today I'll be showing you which relics you'll need to farm to **get Pyrana Prime** and where you can farm these relics. <!--more-->